Skip to content

 arrayFormat"repeat" | "brackets" | "indices""repeat"How arrays are serialized in the query string

-See Query Parameter Serialization for the full matrix of formats.
+See Query Parameter Serialization and Query Parameter Grouping for full details.

 modifiers